Zywave/booster/src/_areas/design-system/components/checkboxes.md

 #### Use positive wording for Checkbox labels

 Checkboxes universally infer affirmation, not negation.
-When writting the Checkbox label, make sure to use positive and active wording so that it is clear to users what *will* happen if they click on the Checkbox.
+When writing the Checkbox label, make sure to use positive and active wording so that it is clear to users what *will* happen if they click on the Checkbox.

 <docs-grid columns="2">